 Transnational platform firms profit from regulatory fragmentation and net neutrality.
 Canada's 'partnership' approach with Netflix is made less credible by highly visible policy asymmetry.
 There is urgent need to bring domestic tech strengths to bear on the domestic cultural sector and find ways to grow domestic platform firms.
-In looking at the adoption and exploitation of communication tech and digital practices among consumers, familiar demographic categories such as age, gender, ethnicity, or income are decreasingly effective predictors of adoption of digital tools, choice of channels, or taste in content.
 Among SMEs in the cultural industries, adoption involves exploiting 'repertoires' or consistent bundles of channels, preferences in content, and communication practices of target markets.
-Key dimensions that affect the speed and scope of change include competitive pressures; business growth aspirations; willingness and ability to experiment; expectations of customers/clients; and ingrained habit.
+Key dimensions that affect the speed and scope of change include: competitive pressures; business growth aspirations; willingness and ability to experiment; expectations of customers/clients; and ingrained habit.

-Much of the work in the cultural/creative sector is contingent and 'gig-like': In Ontario, more than 50% of the jobs in the cultural/creative sector consists of short-term contract-based work.
+Much of the work in the cultural/creative sector is contingent and 'gig-like'.
+In Ontario, more than 50 per cent of the jobs in the cultural/creative sector are structured as short-term contracts.
 Contingent work is not just about income insecurity and economic precariousness.
-Many social insurance benefits (e.g. health, employment, collective bargaining, retirement, occupational safety, caregiving, non-discrimination) are tied to the Standard Employment Relationship.
+Many social insurance benefits (e.g. health, employment, collective bargaining, retirement, occupational safety, caregiving, non-discrimination) are tied to the standard employment relationship.
 New forms of work which define the worker as a self-employed independent contractor do not provide these benefits.
-It is imperative to review and update the employment security protections available to mitigate the insecurity occasioned by 'new social risks' that affect increasing numbers of workers who do not have access to stable employment.
-We are developing a framework that identifies a typology of risks to which contingent workers are exposed: these include misclassification, underemployment, income fluctuation, knowledge obsolescence, IP loss, risk of illness/accident/injury, reputation, and discrimination related to age, gender, ethnicity, and social class.
+Many in the industry call for review and updating of the employment security protections to mitigate the insecurity occasioned by the increasing numbers of workers who do not have access to stable employment.
+There is an emerging typology of risks to which contingent workers are exposed that includes: misclassification, underemployment, income fluctuation, knowledge obsolescence, IP loss, risk of illness/accident/injury, reputation, and discrimination related to age, gender, ethnicity, and social class.
 Given the importance of this across the entire national economy, this issue needs much further research on its own.